sw3541/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a graduate student in Data Science at Rochester Institute Of Technology.
+My interests lie in Machine Learning, Data Mining, Cloud Computing.
+Welcome to my portfolio page, wherein you will find my projects and professional experience.

+During my two years of professional experience at Wipro Technologies, I contributed towards making solutions for clients which are scalable using the google cloud platform.

+Additionally, I have been a consistent top performer in my graduate courses with a current overall GPA of 4.00.
+It is a testimony of my dedication, hard work, and consistency in learning.
+I am currently looking for internship positions in machine learning, software engineering, data science.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "assets/media/Shubham_Wani_Resume.pdf" "newtab" >}}resumé{{< /staticref >}}.